relvacode/pipe/README.md

 ### Pipes

-A pipe can either be a built-in native pipe, or fallback to a program on the system.
+A pipe can either be a built-in native pipe, or fallback to a program or shell call on the system.

 To join the output of one pipe to the input of the next use `::`.

 The first pipe in a pipeline is given a `stdin` object and all outputs of the last pipe are echoed to `stdout`.

-### Context
+### Context and Tagging

-With each object passed to a pipe, a context is given which traces the history of that chain.
+With each object passed to a pipe a context is given which traces the history of that object and its parents when tagged.

 Use `as <name>` to tag each value produced by that pipe and refer to it in a later pipe.